lizasadykova/Project-4/README.md

 Furthermore, the top 5 countries with the highest unemployment change appeared to be Afghanistan, Iraq, Bhutan, Jordan, and South Africa.
 It may be hypothesized that political, social, and economic factors in the Middle East and Africa influenced these stark changes within their respective nations.

 Question: How has the global unemployment rate changed over the years (2014-2024)?
+Answer: It has increased for some nations based on external factors not directly related to age group or sex.

 **Supervised Learning:**

 ![New Note](https://github.com/lizasadykova/Project-4/assets/142169119/a2397711-6641-4476-a025-cfe57f10f9fe)

+We relied on mean squared error (MSE) to assess the effectiveness of regression models when predicting global unemployment rates for the next ten years.

+Firstly, we gathered historical data that included past unemployment rates alongside relevant predictors like age categories and sex.
+This dataset formed the foundation for training the regression model.
+Then, we calculated the MSE by averaging the squared differences between the actual unemployment rates and the model's predictions.

+We proceeded to make predictions for the next ten years.
+The prediction ended up being 11.57% unemployment rate globally.

+Interpreting the MSE, I discerned whether the model's predictions closely aligned with actual unemployment rates.
+The MSE indicated lower precision because of the higher MSE of 8.47% , suggesting that my model's predictions were not strong.
+So, a higher MSE signified larger prediction errors, prompting us to reassess our model's performance and possibly refine it further.

 ![New Note](https://github.com/lizasadykova/Project-4/assets/142169119/b06ed2eb-7cb8-4fcc-9fe6-0e94840715c9)

+Next, comes our p-value of .99.
+The elevated p-value resulting from the analysis comparing unemployment rates across different sex and age categories implied a lack of significant difference in unemployment rates between the groups.
+This suggests that, statistically, there isn't substantial evidence to support variations in unemployment rates based on sex or age.
+While the findings may seem counterintuitive given the potential socioeconomic disparities that often exist, it indicated a need for more investigation or consideration of other factors influencing employment dynamics.
+Further exploration into underlying socioeconomic factors, labor market conditions, and policies may shed light on the complex interplay affecting unemployment trends within distinct demographic groups.
+So, essentially, we failed to reject our null hypothesis and answer the analysis question: Which factors or indicators are most predictive of future unemployment trends?

 ![New Note](https://github.com/lizasadykova/Project-4/assets/142169119/d0863481-3631-4bae-be40-ff95541c8f6f)